 Please call the Coroner's Office and make an appointment to meet with the Coroner.
 An application will be given for the disinterment.
 The application must be filled out accurately before a permit is issued.
 There is a fee for this service.

 Please call our office at 920-683-4008 and ask to speak to the Coroner.
-For most requests you will need to request specific information in writing.
-Family's are provided one copy of this information without cost.
-For other agencies and individuals there is a fee for this service.
-We do not fax this information, we typically use USPS.
+For most requests, you will need to provide specific information in writing.
+There is a fee for this service for the agencies or individuals requesting information.
 Photographs are not provided without a court order to release the photos.

 An autopsy will be performed when there is a need to establish or confirm a cause and manner of death for the purpose of issuing a death certificate, in cases involving criminal or suspected criminal wrongdoing and in any case which an autopsy is considered to be prudent at the Coroner's discretion.